Abdul01-droid/Abdul01-droid/README.md

 - 👋 Hi, I’m @Abdul01-droid a junior Electronics Engineer
 - --------------------
-- I am specialized in hardware design ,Embedded Systems and low level Programming
+- I am specialized in hardware design Engineering, in the field of Communication Engineering, Power Electronics, Control system Engineering, Signal processing, Embedded Systems and low level Programming.
-- 💞️ I’m looking forward to collaborate on Java and C projects
+- 💞️ I’m looking forward to collaborate on Java and Embedded C projects with ARM Cortex-M architcture
 - 📫 How to reach me
 - Whatsapp +255745488595
 - E-mail abdul01.j@gmail.com